-OmniMark provides five types of looping constructs: repeat
+OmniMark provides five types of looping constructs: repeat, repeat for, repeat

 process local integer i initial { 1 } repeat output "i is " || "d" % i || "%n" increment i by i exit when i > 20 again